min2ha/ukwa-site/content/target/48770/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: what impact on those currently exercising free movement rights?

 This Commons Library briefing paper addresses the question of the status, post-Brexit, of EU citizens currently resident in the UK and those British citizens living elsewhere in the EU.